 Browse our website.
 Learn how our programs can enrich your life and help you achieve your career goals.

-Welcome from the Department Head
+Welcome from the Acting Department Head

 Welcome to the website of the SDSU Electrical Engineering and Computer Science Department.
 I am excited to share information about our academic and research programs.
-We are home to 14 full time teaching faculty, six staff employees, over 400 undergraduates, and 100 graduate students.
+We are home to 14 full time teaching faculty, six staff employees, over 400 undergraduates and 100 graduate students.

-We offer two accredited undergraduate degrees—in electrical engineering (B.S.) and computer science (B.S.)—where our classes are characterized by rigor in curriculum, award-winning educators, small class size for individual attention, and low attrition for help with success toward completion.
+We offer two accredited undergraduate degrees—in electrical engineering (B.S.) and computer science (B.S.)—where our classes are characterized by rigor in curriculum, award-winning educators, small class size for individual attention and low attrition for help with success toward completion.
 Our classroom and laboratory curriculum are at the cutting edge of knowledge enabled by the high impact research performed by the faculty in their respective fields.
 This is evidenced by a high percentage of our graduates finding full-time gainful employment in the area of their study, either before they graduate or within a short time after graduation.

 EECS is home to the Center for Power Systems Studies (CPSS) and the Image Processing Lab (IPL).
 CPSS, which was approved by the SD Board of Regents in 1968, is a partnership of SDSU with the electric power industry in the region for providing the educational opportunities to power engineers.
-IPL, which was founded in 1988, is dedicated to R&D efforts in radiometric, geometric, and spatial characterization, calibration, and correction algorithms for satellite and airborne imaging systems.
-Our faculty also direct laboratories on material characterization, microgrid design and operation, and image processing using LIDAR.
+IPL, which was founded in 1988, is dedicated to R&D efforts in radiometric, geometric and spatial characterization, calibration and correction algorithms for satellite and airborne imaging systems.
+Our faculty also direct laboratories on material characterization, microgrid design and operation and image processing using LIDAR.
 Our faculty are also affiliated with other campus-wide initiatives such as the use of the state-of-the-art Roaring Thunder Linux Cluster for research computing and the U.S. Economic Development Administration (EDA) University Center for Commercialization of Sustainable Energies and Precision Agriculture Sensors Technologies.

-Dept. Head & Professor
+Acting Department Head & Associate Professor